Coldcard/firmware/docs/limitations.md

 - bitcoin limits transactions to 100k, but there could be large input transactions inside the PSBT.
 Reduce this by using segwit signatures and provide only the individual UTXO ("out points").
+- mk3:
     - we can handle transactions with up to 20 inputs to be signed at one time.
     - a maximum of 250 outputs per transaction is supported (will attempt more if memory allows)
+- mk4:
+    - any number of inputs and outputs are supported, limited only by final transaction size (100k)

 # P2SH / Multisig